 In some situations, if your landlord fails to bring your unit up to housing quality standards the PHA may reduce their portion of rent that they pay to the landlord in an “abatement” process.
 As long as you are current for the potion of rent you are responsible for the landlord may not evict you for non-payment of rent.

 HUD funds the Section 8 housing program.
-When someone says, a HUD application, they are actually referring to a Section 8 application for Section 8 rental assistance in Illinois.
+When someone says, a HUD application online, they are actually referring to a Section 8 application for Section 8 rental assistance in Illinois or any state.

 Under a project-based voucher, a tenant gets assistance so long as they remain in the unit that the voucher was issued for.
 The voucher lasts for a specified unit and time.
 If the family chooses to leave the unit, the assistance does not carry over to the next unit.
 A family may still, however, be eligible for a tenant-based voucher.
 Read more about how to apply on the HUD.

 The Department of Housing and Urban Development, HUD, offers two types of subsidized housing to eligible low-income residents, the elderly and the disabled.
 The Housing Choice Vouchers program, HCV, also known as Section 8, provides renters with a subsidy they can use to secure housing in the private Section 8 rental assistance market.
 Public housing comprises government-funded-and-constructed units ranging from single-family homes to multi-unit dwellings.
 In both cases, you must meet similar eligibility requirements to qualify and complete a